OliverOwens99/Final_Year_Project/DiaryREADME.md

 - Added some test data for the flask server
 - End to end working checked using console messages
 - added login
+- added lexicon loader achieved a better understanding of how they work also

 ## REFERENCES
 - https://docs.langchain4j.dev/